Cat Dictionary A-E

 That tabby is a boogedy cat.

-borp-on-the-beak (n.)
+borp-on-the-beak (noun)

 a threat, never carried out, to tap a cat on the nose

-'You bad cat!', I said.
+'You bad cat!'
+I said.
 'Do you want a borp-on-the-beak?'

 a cat's head